DOESN’T LOOK LIKE you’ll have enough saved for retirement? Here’s how you could get back on track:

 - Save like crazy.
-You might take advantage of catch-up contributions to 401(k) plans and IRAs.
-This can allow you to sock aways thousands of dollars more each year on a tax-favored basis.
+You might take advantage of catch-up contributions to 401(k) plans, IRAs and health savings accounts.
+This can allow you to sock away thousands of dollars more each year on a tax-favored basis.

 - Slash your expenses.
 Get all debts paid off.
 Trade down to a smaller home now rather than waiting for retirement.

 - Delay retirement.
 Suppose you put off retirement from, say, age 65 to 67.
 That will give you two more years to save and two more years to earn investment returns.
 You can also put off claiming Social Security and buying an income annuity for two additional years, which will give you extra income.